AhmedMYassin/Model-Predictive-Control/README.md

 Also using 0.1 for elapsed duration was better than `0.05 & 0.08` due to the `100 ms` latency.

-To overcome the latency problem, I use a predicted state using the vehicle model and the current vehicle state.
+To overcome the latency problem, I used a predicted state based on the vehicle model and the current vehicle state.
 The prediction step is using `0.1` elapsed duaration which is equal to the latency time `100 ms`

 Check the result from [Here](https://github.com/AhmedMYassin/Model-Predictive-Control/blob/master/Data/result.mp4).